-Our proposed method is related to sparsity regularization with a proximal gradient~\cite{Parikh2014}.
-A regularized objective function is written as
+Our proposed method is closely related to sparsity regularization with a proximal gradient~\cite{Parikh2014}.
+In this approach, a regularized objective function is formulated as

-where $\mathcal{L}$ denotes a prediction loss, $\mathcal{R}$ is a regularization term, $D$ is a set of training data, $W$ is a set of model parameters, and $\lambda$ controls the trade-off between prediction loss and model complexity.
-The most popular regularizer is $l_{1}$-norm, where $w_{i}$ is an individual element of $W$.
-To optimize the regularization term, parameter updating is performed with a proximal operator,
+where $\mathcal{L}$ represents a prediction loss, $\mathcal{R}$ is a regularization term, $D$ is a set of training data, $W$ is a set of model parameters, and $\lambda$ controls the trade-off between a prediction loss and a regularization term.

+The $l_{1}$-norm is the most popular regularizer: where $w_{i}$ represents an individual element of $W$.
+The regularization term is optimized using the proximal operator: